 or (c) track = 045° w/v = 195/20 kn: angle = 30; 115 – 30 = 85% of 20 = 17 knots tailwind.

 Subtract the result from TAS if wind is coming from ahead to abeam, otherwise add.
 If you like to try a quick mental calculation with the two plots in Figure 4, you will find the arithmetic will produce much the same results as the plots.

 You may think it wrong that if the wind is at 90° to the track the ground speed calculation will still come up with a headwind component.
 This is because the track and the wind velocity are relative to the ground, not to the aircraft's heading.
 With a wind at 90° to the required track the aircraft must take up a heading having some into-wind component, so that it crabs along the required track; try it by plotting a full wind vector triangle incorporating a wind at 90° to the required track.
-All the short-cut techniques described are not ultra-precise but they are quite okay for most cross-country navigation.
+All the short-cut techniques described are not ultra-precise but they are quite okay for most cross-country navigation in visual meteorological conditions.